 Myths & Misconceptions

 A lot of myths surround suicide and depression.
-Often, people believe they are helpless to a person who is having thoughts of suicide, or that talking about it may nudge the person in the wrong direction.
-These myths are not true.
+Many times, people believe they are unable to help a person who is having thoughts of suicide, or that talking about suicide may give them the thought to attempt or die by suicide.
+These myths are not true!
 Educate yourself about these myths and share the truths with others.
+Please look below at several of the myths about suicide.
+You may also go to this additional website, Suicide Myths (https://suicidemyths.org/), to find more information.
 You may help save a life.

 Myth